JoBase/Browser/README.md

-# Browser
+# JoBase Browser
-JavaScript JoBase Implementation
+A JavaScript implementation of JoBase in the browser